Building a Platform for

 Content Strategy

-One site cycling through three distinct stages.
+The site cycles through three distinct stages.

 Key User Actions at Each Stage